 My name is Laura, and I have lived experience with anorexia, orthorexia, anxiety, and seasonal depression.
 Having suffered from eating disorders for most of my life (18 out of 31 years), I’ve had a complicated relationship with food, movement, my body, and my mind, and with the many layers of trauma.
 I now share those experiences to raise awareness and to support people with similar struggles.
 My focus as a peer supporter is on being there for you, and on helping you feel safe in your own body again.

 My approach as a peer supporter, but also as an embodied yoga teacher is science-based, holistic, and down to earth.
 I work a lot with the nervous system and how it facilitates communication and responses within the body, and how that affects how we feel and what we do.
 This yields a better understanding of why that body-mind connection is so essential.

 I believe in the power of working together.
 That means that you have complete ownership of what we do – after all, it’s your recovery process, not mine.
 I’m just a guide along the way, with lived experience.
 I also believe in the power of working together with other healthcare professionals, using a multidisciplinary approach.
 I will always be critical towards my own field of expertise, and refer you if your needs for support are beyond my abilities.

 I’m very curious and inquisitive by nature, so I love learning new things!
 The body, the mind, and communication are forever fascinating to me, so while my training may seem like it’s been all over the place, I’m always pleasantly surprised by how well everything complements each other.

-My education has taken me from Kinetic Therapy to English Language & Culture to Embodied Movement, but also Dutch Sign Language (DSL).
+My education has taken me from Kinetic Therapy to English Language & Culture to Embodied Movement, but also Dutch Sign Language.

 I’ve recently graduated from my advanced embodied yoga teacher training with Julie Martin.
-Learning wish list: an MSc in Medical Humanities.
-Currently in the process of trying to find out whether I qualify!
+Learning wish list: an MSc in Medical Humanities and/or the Eat Breathe Thrive Facilitator training.

 Click the titles to learn more about my training.